H&M: Slave and child labour

-On 2 January 2013, The Ecologist reported allegations by Anti-Slavery International that H&M was continuing its association with the Uzbek government in exploiting child and adult forced labor as cotton harvesters in Uzbekistan.
+On 2 January 2013, The Ecologist reported allegations by Anti-Slavery International that H&M was continuing its association with the Uzbek government in exploiting child and adult forced labour as cotton harvesters in Uzbekistan.

-In September 2020, amid international allegations over the use of Uyghur forced labor in Xinjiang, H&M published a statement saying that it had stopped buying cotton from growers in Xinjiang, stating that it was "deeply concerned by reports from civil society organizations and media that include accusations of forced labor and discrimination of ethno-religious minorities".
+In September 2020, amid international allegations over the use of Uyghur forced labor in Xinjiang, H&M published a statement saying that it had stopped buying cotton from growers in Xinjiang, stating that it was "deeply concerned by reports from civil society organisations and media that include accusations of forced labor and discrimination of ethno-religious minorities".

 In February 2017, The Guardian reported children were employed to make H&M products in Myanmar and were paid 13p (about 15 cents US) an hour – half the full legal minimum wage.

 Since then, H&M has become a Fair Labour Association (FLA) member and has set a goal to achieve fair living wages throughout its supply chain by 2030.

 Factory building structural collapses

 Savar building, Bangladesh

 In April 2013, the Rana Plaza building collapsed in Bangladesh killing over 1,100 people.
 Fatalities were mostly garment workers.
 The incident is considered the deadliest non-deliberate structural failure accident and the deadliest garment factory disaster in modern history.
 The eight-story building complex that was not designed for factory production and had cracks in the structure that the owners ignored.
 Approximately 2,500 injured people were rescued from the rubble.

 The company and other retailers signed on to the Accord on Factory and Building Safety in Bangladesh.
-In June 2016, SumOfUs launched a campaign to pressure H&M to honor the commitment they made and signed to protect Bangladesh's garment workers.
+In June 2016, SumOfUs launched a campaign to pressure H&M to honor the commitment it made and signed to protect Bangladesh's garment workers.
 SumOfUs alleged that "H&M is drastically behind schedule in fixing the safety hazards its workers have to face every day."